jamie3/gradle-mqsicreatebar-plugin/README.md

 Usage
 -----

-To use the plugin in your IIB project add the following into your build.gradle file
+To use the plugin in your IIB project you must create two files, build.gradle and build.config.

+build.gradle example:

 ```groovy